mopidy/mopidy/docs/changelog/index.md

 ## v4.0.0 (UNRELEASED)

+Mopidy 4.0 is a major release bringing very few functional changes, but mostly focusing on modernizations to Mopidy's tech stack to keep it maintainable going into the future.
+In Mopidy 4.0 we've:

-Mopidy 4.0 is a major release because we've dropped support for old versions of our dependencies, removed a number of deprecated APIs, rebuilt both our data models and app startup sequence, and migrated our docs to this new site.
+- dropped support for old versions of our dependencies,
+- rebuilt data models using Pydantic, so data is validated and errors are caught at the edges of the application instead of on use,
+- removed a few long-deprecated APIs,
+- rebuilt the app startup sequence,
+- made many modules explicitly private,
+- added type hints to most of the source code, and
+- rebuilt our docs using Zensical.

 ### Dependencies

-In general, we require the version of each dependency that is available in the latest Debian stable release, Debian 13 Trixie.
+We require newer versions of all of our dependencies.
+The versions we require are all available in Debian 13 Trixie, which is the latest Debian stable release at the time of writing.

-- Python >= 3.13 is now required.
+- Python >= 3.13

-  Support for 3.7-3.12 has been dropped, while Python 3.13-3.14 has been added to the testing matrix.
+    - Support for 3.7-3.12 has been dropped.
+Python 3.13-3.14 has been added to the testing matrix.

-- Replaced `pkg_resources` with `importlib.metadata` from Python's
+    - setuptools is no longer a runtime dependency, as we've replaced the use of `pkg_resources` with `importlib.metadata` from Python's standard library.
-  standard library, removing the runtime dependency on setuptools.

-- GStreamer >= 1.26.2 is now required.
+- GStreamer >= 1.26.2

     - PyGObject >= 3.50 is now an explicit Python dependency.
 Previously we assumed that you would install this together with your GStreamer installation.

+    - Added a workaround for GStreamer's `Gst.Structure().get_name()` regression for versions v1.26.1 to v1.26.2 inclusive. (!2094)

-    We also added a workaround to not crash when using PyGObject < 3.55.3 together with GLib >= 2.88. (!2248)
+    - We also added a workaround to not crash when using PyGObject < 3.55.3 together with GLib >= 2.88. (!2248)

-- Pykka >= 4.1 is now required.
+- Pykka >= 4.1

+- Tornado >= 6.4

-- Pydantic >= 2.10 is now required.
-This is a new dependency for Mopidy to replace our custom data models.
+- Pydantic >= 2.10

+    - This is a new dependency for Mopidy to replace our custom data models.

-- Cyclopts >= 3.12 is now required.
-This is a new dependency for Mopidy to build the command line interfaces, replacing our use of `argparse`.
+- Cyclopts >= 3.12

+    - This is a new dependency for Mopidy to build the command line interfaces, replacing our use of `argparse`.

-- Rich >= 3.9 is now required.
-This is a new dependency for Mopidy transitively via Cyclopts, which we've started to use directly as well to handle colorized log output.
+- Rich >= 3.9

+    - This is a new dependency for Mopidy transitively via Cyclopts, which we've started to use directly as well to handle colorized log output.

-- Replaced Requests with HTTPX.
-HTTPX >= 0.28.1 is now required. (!2249)
+- HTTPX >= 0.28.1

-- Tornado >= 6.4 is now required.
+    - HTTPX has replaced Requests as our HTTP client. (!2249)

+### CLI

+- Everything in the app startup from starting Mopidy to having a running server has been rebuilt.
+The code is now hopefully a lot easier to follow and maintain going forwards. (!2234)

+- Breaking change for extensions with their own CLI commands:

+    The `mopidy.commands` module which extended on `argparse` to let extensions add their own CLI subcommands has been removed.
+We now use new dependency Cyclopts to build command line interfaces.

+    The extensions maintained by the core team, including `mopidy-local` and `mopidy-spotify`, have been updated to use Cyclopts.
+The migration is pretty straight forward, but feel free to reach out for help with migrating your extension. (!2234)

+- Previously, different commands had different default logging levels.
+Now all commands, including `mopidy` itself, emit logs from warning level and higher by default.
+To get more detailed log output, add `-v` to the root command one or more times.
+The included `mopidy.service` systemd unit has been updated to include `--verbose` in its command, to continue logging on info level. (!2239)

+- Support for custom log colors via the `logcolors` config section has been removed. (!2241)

+- Log output to terminals are now colorized using Rich, which hopefully leads to a more pleasant and readable log output.
+Log colors can still be disabled by changing the `logging/colors` config. (!2241)

+- The command `mopidy deps` no longer repeats transitive dependencies that have already been listed.
+This reduces the length of the command's output drastically. (!2152)

 ### Data models

 Changes to the data models may affect any Mopidy extension or client.

-- The `Track` and `Playlist` models now requires the `uri` field to always be set. (#2190, !2229)
+- The [`Track`][mopidy.models.Track] and [`Playlist`][mopidy.models.Playlist]
+  models now require the `uri` field to always be set. (#2190, !2229)

 - The models are now based on Pydantic data classes, which means:

-    - All models fields and the `replace()` method should work as before, so unless your extension modifies or adds models, this should not affect you.
+    - All model fields and the [`replace()`][mopidy.models.Album.replace] method should work as before, so unless your extension modifies or adds models, this should not affect you.

     - Models are now type-checked at runtime.
-This should help catch bugs early.
+This should help catch bugs early, where the models are instantiated with data, instead of when the data is used.
+This means that if your extension is instantiating models with incorrect data, you should see errors sooner than before.

 - Since we now use Pydantic to convert data models to and from JSON, the old model machinery has been removed.
 This includes the following:

-    - `mopidy.models.ImmutableObject` — Not used by Mopidy since v1.0.5
+    - `mopidy.models.ImmutableObject`
-    ten years ago.
-    - `mopidy.models.ValidatedImmutableObject` — The old base class for
+    - `mopidy.models.ValidatedImmutableObject`
-    all models.
     - `mopidy.models.ModelJSONEncoder`
-    - `mopidy.models.model_json_decoder`
+    - `mopidy.models.model_json_decoder()`
     - `mopidy.models.fields.Collection`
     - `mopidy.models.fields.Date`
     - `mopidy.models.fields.Field`